mason-terry/insurgrid-exercise/README.md

-# insurgrid-exercise
+# InsurGrid Exercise

-Exercise for Insurgrid
+Exercise for InsurGrid